 - Asphalt is a tough, durable material that will last a long time and is great if you want a usable surface.
 However, it’s relatively expensive and heavier than most alternatives, so you’ll need a strong roof structure.

 - EPDM Rubber is easy to install and both strong and lightweight.
 It doesn’t look very attractive, though, so is probably best kept for roofs that won’t be seen much.
 It also tends to shrink over time.

 - GRP Fibreglass is attractive, lightweight and strong, and suitable to walk on, though it can be a bit slippery.
 However, it’s best used only for roofs with small areas.

 - Felt has traditionally had a poor reputation because of inferior older systems, but modern felt roofing is flexible and durable.
 It looks attractive and is the cheapest material available.
 It should ideally have three layers, for ventilation, waterproofing and a top surface, to make it fully effective.

 Installing Your Flat Roof

 Roofing is generally best left to professionals.
 Although flat roofs are a little simpler to install than pitched ones, anything much more than a small shed roof is best not tackled even by an expert DIYer.
-Get in touch with us to ask about your options for a flat roof.
+Get in touch to ask about your options for a flat roof.